Telephone directory: History

 In 1981, France became the first country to have an electronic directory on a system called Minitel.
 The directory is called "11" after its telephone access number.

 In 1991, the U.S. Supreme Court ruled (in Feist v.
 Rural) that telephone companies do not have a copyright on telephone listings, because copyright protects creativity and not the mere labor of collecting existing information.

-In 1996, the first telephone directories went online in the US.
-Yellowpages.com and Whitepages.com both saw their start in April.
+In late July 1995 Kapitol launched the Infobel.be website.
+Infobel was then the first telephone directory website launched on the then-nascent Internet.
+In 1996, the first US phone directories went online, including Yellowpages.com and Whitepages.com, both of which launched in April of that year.
 In 1999, the first online telephone directories and people-finding sites such as LookupUK.com went online in the UK.
 In 2003, more advanced UK searching including Electoral Roll became available on LocateFirst.com.

+With online directories, and with many people giving up landlines for cell phones whose numbers are not listed in telephone directories, printed directories are no longer as necessary as they once were.
+Regulators no longer required that residential listings be printed, starting with New York in 2010.
+Yellow pages continued to be printed because some advertisers still reached consumers that way.

 In the 21st century, printed telephone directories are increasingly criticized as waste.
 In 2012, after some North American cities passed laws banning the distribution of telephone books, an industry group sued and obtained a court ruling permitting the distribution to continue.
-Manufacture and distribution of telephone directories produces over 1,400,000 metric tons of greenhouse gases and consumes over 600,000 tons of paper annually.
+In 2010, manufacture and distribution of telephone directories produced over 1,400,000 metric tons of greenhouse gases and consumed over 600,000 tons of paper annually.

 Reverse directories

-A reverse telephone directory is sorted by number, which can be looked up to give the name and address of the subscriber.
+A reverse telephone directory is sorted by phone number, so the name and address of a subscriber is looked up by phone number.